beginner-codes/PythonCodeRunnerBot/README.md

 poetry run python -m bot
 ```
 This will create a virtual environment with all the required dependencies and run the bot.

+## Allowed Modules
+For safety reasons the bot only allows members to use a limited list of enabled modules.
+You can adjust this list by editing the `bot/allowed_modules.txt` file.
+Each line is an enabled module.